benhowell/react-grid-gallery/README.md

 ---

-## The react-grid-gallery library is no longer maintained.
+## The react-grid-gallery library is no longer maintained

 After more than 10 years I've decided it's time to officially end support of the library, today, the 28th of August 2025.
 As I haven't used it in any project since 2015, the development and maintainence was solely for the benefit of FOSS and my goodwill towards those using this library in their own projects.